-In May, I wrote a chapter for the book Disability Studies in Education, entitled “Teaching Critical Perspectives on Autism.”
-Disability Studies in Education (edited by Phil Smith, Gregg Beratan, and Elizabeth J. Grace) will be published in 2017.
-In the meantime, I’m sharing the whole chapter right here on this blog, in three installments.
+In May, I wrote a chapter for the upcoming book Disability Studies in Education, entitled “Teaching Critical Perspectives on Autism.”
+I’m sharing the whole chapter right here on this blog, in three installments.
 My previous blog post, “Autism and the Pathology Paradigm,” was the first installment.
 This is the second installment.
 The third installment is the post entitled “Guiding Principles for a Course on Autism.”

 A few years ago I was invited to develop and teach a new elective course on autism for the undergraduate Interdisciplinary Studies program at California Institute of Integral Studies (CIIS).
 CIIS is a small private college in San Francisco with a student body of approximately 1500.
 The undergraduate program at CIIS employs a social-justice-oriented critical pedagogy that explicitly encourages students to question dominant cultural paradigms and systemic social inequalities.
 Many of the students who graduate from this program end up going into psychology, education, and related fields.
 Many choose to remain at CIIS and pursue a Master of Arts degree in Counseling Psychotherapy, in one of the five different Counseling Psychotherapy concentrations the school offers (Community Mental Health, Expressive Arts Therapy, Somatic Psychology, Integral Counseling Psychology, and Drama Therapy).
 Graduates of these Counseling Psychotherapy programs at CIIS currently pass the California state licensing exam for psychotherapists at a higher rate than graduates of any other college.